• Skip to primary navigation

 Jump to Recipe

-To prepare the lotus root for cooking, peel the skin, slice or cut into bite size pieces, rinse, and then soak in the vinegar water.
+To prepare lotus roots for cooking, peel the skin, slice or cut into bite-size pieces, rinse, and then soak in the vinegar water.
 This will remove any impurities inside and the slight bitterness of the lotus root and prevent from discoloring.
-You can also prepare lotus root by pre-boiling in vinegar water for a couple of minutes if you like it softer.
+You can also prepare lotus roots by pre-boiling in vinegar water for a couple of minutes if you like it softer.

 DSC 1863 e1490673876363 - Stir-fried Lotus Root with Peppers and Mushrooms